jonahwinninghoff/Script-for-R_Analysis/README.md

 gsub('"', '', cleaner$Activities) -> cleaner$Activities

-# The next painstaking part is to make each column header descriptive, like over 60 column headers.
+# The next painstaking part is to make each column header descriptive, like over 60 column headers based on code book of "features.txt."

 rename(cleaner, tBodyAcc_mean.X = "V1") -> cleaner